miguelknals/OpenNMTClient/readme.md

 ## 1.2 OpenNMTWebClient

-Not sure for how long, but you can find a online deployment of this solution in:
+Not sure for how long, but you can find an online deployment of this solution in:

 <a href="http://213.97.57.158/OpenNMTWebClient/ONMTSimpleRESTWebClient.aspx" target="_blank">http://213.97.57.158/OpenNMTWebClient/ONMTSimpleRESTWebClient.aspx</a>